ibn-ashraf92/alx-low_level_programming/0x00-hello_world/README.md

 		The C file name will be saved in the variable $CFILE The output file should be named the same as the C file, but with the extension .o instead of .c.
 		Example: if the C file is main.c, the output file should be main.o

+gcc $CFILE -o cisfun
+	Write a script that compiles a C file and creates an executable named cisfun.
+		The C file name will be saved in the variable $CFILE